Our position

 The Academy believes that a physician-led healthcare team is the best approach for providing high-quality care to patients.

-As such, the Academy is strongly opposed to the Medicare Audiologist Access and Services Act (H.R.
-1587/S. 1731), misguided legislation that would inappropriately grant audiologists unlimited direct access to Medicare patients without a physician referral and threaten patient safety.
+As such, the Academy is strongly opposed to the Medicare Audiology Access Improvement Act (S. 2377/H.R.
+6445), which would inappropriately grant audiologists unlimited direct access to Medicare patients and ultimately threaten patient safety by undermining physician-led team care.

 Background